Lantah/Gravity/scripts/README.md

 ## Description
-This folder is for storing any scripts that may be helpful for using gramr.
+This folder is for storing any scripts that may be helpful for using gravity.

 ## List of scripts
 - [Overlay survey](#overlay-survey)